gitter-badger/TimelinePostContainer/README.md

 [![Codacy](https://api.codacy.com/project/badge/grade/ffa490a98def457e8cac302b33c9d89c)](https://www.codacy.com/app/aesshoferi/TimelinePostContainer)
 [![License](https://img.shields.io/badge/license-apache%202-blue.svg)](www.apache.org/licenses/LICENSE-2.0)

-Timeline is a famous and user-friendly feature these days; If you need to implement one of them at the your next project, consider using this library.
+Timeline is a famous and user-friendly feature these days; If you need to implement one of them in your projects, consider using this library.
 Tried to have simple methods, currently you just need to write three lines of codes!

 ## A Quick Overview What's In
 * Compatible down to API Level 16